vyshnovka/procedural-generation-tool/README.md

 1. Install Unity 2021.3.21 from [archive](https://unity3d.com/get-unity/download/archive).
 2. Clone this repository using `git clone https://github.com/vyshnovka/procedural-generation.git` in Git Bash.
-4. Open created folder as a project in Unity Hub.
+3. Open created folder as a project in Unity Hub.
+4. Don't forget to star!